-A. Buildings and Yards
+A. Buildings and Yards.

 - 1. Building placement.
 Structures must be set back from lot boundaries as specified in Table 71-C through Table 71-H. - 2.
 Elements that project from facades are permitted to encroach into setbacks as specified in Sec.
-71-18 F. - 3.
+71-17 F. - 3.
 Buildings and covered structures are limited in the total area they may occupy as a percentage of the net lot area as specified by lot coverage in Table 71-C through Table 71-H. - 4.
 Outdoor dining on private property is permitted in all districts.
 See Sec.
-71-18 for use of public sidewalks.
+71-17 for use of public sidewalks.

-B. Building Height
+B. Building height.

-- Building height is limited according to Table 71-C through Table 71-H, measured as follows: - a.
+- 1. Building height is limited according to Table 71-C through Table 71-H, measured as follows: - a.
 Building height is measured in stories above sidewalk grade adjacent to the principal building entrance; - b.
 Stories are measured from finished floor to finished ceiling; - c.
 Stories are limited to 14 feet high, except a first floor non-residential use may be a maximum of 20 feet high; - d.
 Stories exceeding 14 feet are counted as one story for every 14 feet; - e.
 Below ground stories do not count toward building height provided they do not extend more than 4 feet above sidewalk grade; and - f.
 Height limits do not apply to attics, masts, belfries, clock towers, chimney flues, water tanks, or elevator bulkheads. - 2.
 Height exception.
 Chimneys, cooling towers, communication towers, and other necessary structures in the industrial district (I) may exceed the height limitations if they are set back from the adjacent property line the same distance as their height. - 3.
 Rooftops are habitable in all zones except Neighborhood Edge (NE). - C. Facade requirements are established in Sec.
-71-18.

-- D. Travel trailers.
+71-17. - D. Travel trailers.
 The occupancy of travel trailers may not exceed seven days as a temporary dwelling. - E. Storage of recreational vehicles.
 Unoccupied recreational vehicles may be stored on a lot as long as it is stored in the area designated for parking according to Table 71-C Table 71-H.

-F. Floodplain
+F. Floodplain.

-- 1. Delineation of the floodplain. - Boundary.
-The floodplain overlays existing zoning districts and coincides with the boundaries of the area of special flood hazard (Zone A) as defined by the Federal Emergency Management Administration (FEMA).
-FIRM Panel #0403C, 4-17-2006 - b.
+- 1. Delineation of the floodplain. - a.
+Boundary.
+The floodplain overlay district coincides with the Special Flood Hazard Area (Zone A) delineated on the Federal Emergency Management Administration (FEMA) Flood Insurance Rate Map (FIRM) Panel 0403C, effective April 17, 2006. - b.
 Suspension of city action.
 The City will suspend the processing of any application for zoning or building permit that includes the establishment, modification, or revision of a floodplain until a final determination is made by the Michigan Department of Environment, Great Lakes, and Energy (EGLE) and filed with the community development director. - 2.
-EGLE Permit.
+EGLE permit.
 No development within the floodplain is permitted without a permit issued by EGLE. - 3.
 Land division.
 Land may not be divided in a manner that creates a lot that cannot comply with the requirements of this section. - 4.
 Liability.
 This section does not imply areas outside the floodplain will be free from flood damage.
-It does not create liability on the part of the City of Buchanan for any flood damage which results from reliance on this section.
+It does not create liability on the part of the City of Buchanan for any flood damage which results from reliance on this section. - G. Corner lot clear sight lines.
+New buildings, signs, and trees higher than 30 inches above grade may not be located within a triangle formed by the intersection of the streets and a line drawn between points along the two street lines 30 feet from the intersection.
+Controlled intersections do not require clear sight lines.
+See Figure 71-B Clear Site Lines.